Is Extension Ordered List Safe?

 When evaluating any Node.js package, watch for: dependency vulnerabilities, malicious packages, typosquatting.

-Extension Ordered List has a Nerq Trust Score of 87/100 (A) and meets Nerq trust threshold.
-This score is based on automated analysis of security, maintenance, community, and quality signals.
+Extension Ordered List has a Nerq Trust Score of 85/100 (A).
+This score is a composite of automated measurements of security, maintenance, community, and quality signals.

 Key Takeaways